emgoto/emgoto.com/books/power-of-now/index.md

 He also makes some (to me, dubious) claims about his teachings.
 For example, that it will help you age slower, and strengthen your immune system.

-> Although I was left feeling sceptical as I read his claims, I am open to acknowledging that his teachings could help lower your stress, which in turn probably helps you to stay healthy and live a little bit longer.
+(Although I was left feeling sceptical as I read his claims, I am open to acknowledging that his teachings could help lower your stress, which in turn probably helps you to stay healthy and live a little bit longer).

 Nonetheless, for all that I disliked about the book I still enjoyed it enough to write this blog post about it!